david-boydell/testing-documentation/pal-regression-testing-plan.md

 -   General Functionality

-    -   Check that the site is rendered without any issues - <http://www.test.bbc.co.uk/news>
+    -   Check that the site is rendered without any issues - <http://www.test.bbc.co.uk/news/uk>
-    -   Check that there are no 500 errors.This can be done by opening firebug>console tab - <http://www.test.bbc.co.uk/news>
+    -   Check that there are no 500 errors.This can be done by opening firebug>console tab - <http://www.test.bbc.co.uk/news/uk>
-    -   Check if there are any JS errors on the page - <http://www.test.bbc.co.uk/news>
+    -   Check if there are any JS errors on the page - <http://www.test.bbc.co.uk/news/uk>
-    -   Check adverts are only displayed on the international page - <http://www.test.bbc.com/news>
+    -   Check adverts are only displayed on the international page (using VPN tool)- <http://www.test.bbc.com/news/world/us_and_canada>
     -   Check various indexes work as expected mainly business index which has live event mostly and special reports,explainers,in pictures:
            <http://www.test.bbc.co.uk/news/business>
            <http://www.test.bbc.co.uk/news/special_reports>